swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

 Task { await doSomething() }
 ```

-These signatures would be unchanged.
+All variants of these signatures would be unchanged.

 ```swift
 extension Task where Failure == Never {